Bib build guide - V2

 Parts

-If you want to fiddle right away, feel free to twist the knobs - the light should change brightness as you twist to reflect the position of the knob, and then revert to a dim glow when you release it.
+Feel free to twist the knobs - the light should change brightness as you twist to reflect the position of the knob, and then revert to a dim glow when you release it.
 Pressing on the touch strip in each of the 4 zones marked Drive, Echo, Verb, Mix should cause the knob color to change Red/Green/Blue/White.
 If the touch is unresponsive, perhaps check your soldering - esepcially around the 4 pin socket and header on the front panel

 Assuming all seems well, disconnect it from your PC, carefully connect it to your eurorack system (the power cable can be fitted either way), and - Happy bibbing!